Passwordless Authentication with Microsoft Entra ID

 Introduction

-Many of the data breaches in organizations are due to user credentials being exposed.
-Removing the password from the authentication flow makes the system to be less likely to be breached to dictionary attacks, brute-force attacks, credential stuffing, & other cyber-attacks.
-Additionally, the user experience is improved as password fatigue and the resulting risky password management practices are eliminated.
+Removing the password from the authentication flow makes the system to be less likely to be breached to dictionary attacks, brute-force attacks, credential stuffing, & other cyber-attacks, thereby improving user experience as they won’t have to go through the hassle of remembering passwords and eliminating high risk password management practices.

 Why Passwordless?